nrfconnect/sdk-nrf/samples/bluetooth/peripheral_fast_pair/README.rst

 This is one of the two `Fast Pair roles`_.

 For example, you can use an Android device as the Seeker device.
-To test with a debug mode Model ID, the Android device must be configured to include debug results while displaying the nearby Fast Pair Providers.
+To test with a debug mode Model ID, you must configure the Android device to include debug results while displaying the nearby Fast Pair Providers.
 For details, see `Verifying Fast Pair`_ in the GFPS documentation.

 Not discoverable advertising requirements